-- Means the lighting of a cigar, cigarette, pipe or other tobacco product or possessing a lighted cigar, cigarette, pipe or other tobacco or nontobacco product designed to be combusted and inhaled.
+- The lighting of a cigar, cigarette, pipe or other tobacco product or possessing a lighted cigar, cigarette, pipe or other tobacco or nontobacco product designed to be combusted and inhaled.

 - SMOKING BAR

-- Means an establishment that occupies exclusively an enclosed indoor space and that primarily is engaged in the retail sale of tobacco products for consumption by customers on the premises
+- An establishment that occupies exclusively an enclosed indoor space and that primarily is engaged in the retail sale of tobacco products for consumption by customers on the premises.

-- Means cigarettes, cigars, snuff, chewing tobacco, or tobacco in any of its forms.
+- Cigarettes, cigars, snuff, chewing tobacco, or tobacco in any of its forms.

 - WORK SPACE or WORK SPACES

-- Means an enclosed area occupied by an employee during the course of his employment.
+- An enclosed area occupied by an employee during the course of his employment.

-It shall be unlawful for any person to smoke in any workplace, work space or common work areas, including but not limited to, classrooms, conference and meeting rooms, offices, elevators, hallways, medical facilities, cafeterias, employee lounges, staircases, restrooms, restaurants, cafes, coffee shops, food courts or concessions, private clubs and fraternal organizations, retail tobacco stores, smoking bars, supermarkets or retail food outlets, bars, taverns, or in a place where food or drink is sold to the public and consumed on the premise as part of a business required to collect state meals tax; or in a theater, concert hall, exhibition hall, convention center, auditorium, arena, or stadium open to the public; or in a school, college, university, museum, library, health-care facility, group child-care center, school-age child-care center, family child-care center, school-age day or overnight camp building, or in or upon any public transportation conveyance or in any, bus station, transportation passenger terminal, or enclosed outdoor platform.
+It shall be unlawful for any person to smoke or use nicotine delivery products in any workplace, work space or common work areas, including but not limited to, classrooms, conference and meeting rooms, offices, elevators, hallways, medical facilities, cafeterias, employee lounges, staircases, restrooms, restaurants, cafes, coffee shops, food courts or concessions, private clubs and fraternal organizations, retail tobacco stores, smoking bars, supermarkets or retail food outlets, bars, taverns, or in a place where food or drink is sold to the public and consumed on the premises as part of a business required to collect state meals tax; or in a theatre, concert hall, exhibition hall, convention center, auditorium, arena, or stadium open to the public; or in a school, college, university, museum, library, health care facility, group child care center, school age child care center, family child care center, school age day or overnight camp building, or in or upon any public transportation conveyance or in any bus station, transportation passenger terminal, or enclosed outdoor platform.

-It shall be the responsibility of the employer to provide a smoke-free environment for all employees working in an enclosed workplace.
+It shall be the responsibility of the employer to provide a smoke free and nicotine vapor free environment for all employees working in an enclosed workplace.

 Exceptions.
-Notwithstanding any other provision of these regulations, the following areas may be exempted from the smoking restrictions of these regulations:
+Notwithstanding any other provision of these regulations, the following areas may be exempted from the smoking and vaping restrictions of these regulations:

-Hotel and motel rooms when rented to guests, unless designated as "nonsmoking."
-A designated smoking room in a hotel, motel, inn, bed-and-breakfast and lodging home shall be clearly marked as a designated smoking room on the exterior of all entrances from a public hallway and public spaces; and in the interior of the room.
+Hotel and motel rooms when rented to guests, unless designated as nonsmoking.
+A designated smoking room in a hotel, motel, inn, bed and breakfast and lodging home shall be clearly marked as a designated smoking room on the exterior of all entrances from a public hallway and public spaces; and in the interior of the room.
 Instead of marking each room, an establishment may designate an entire floor of residential rooms as smoking.
 The floor shall be conspicuously designated as smoking at each entranceway on to the floor.
-Smoking shall not be allowed in the common areas of the floor, such as halls, vending areas, ice machine locations and exercise areas.
+Smoking or vaping shall not be allowed in the common areas of the floor, such as halls, vending areas, ice machine locations and exercise areas.

-A nursing home, licensed pursuant to Section 71 of Chapter 111 and any acute care substance abuse treatment center.
-When under the jurisdiction of the commonwealth, these facilities may apply to the local board of health having jurisdiction over the facility for designation of part of the facility as a residence.
+A nursing home, licensed pursuant to MGL c.
+111, § 71, and any acute care substance abuse treatment center.
+When under the jurisdiction of the Commonwealth, these facilities may apply to the local board of health having jurisdiction over the facility for designation of part of the facility as a residence.